 4 in 10 US homes are cellphone only, skip landline

-The survey by the Centers for Disease Control and Prevention says 4 out of 10 homes have ditched their landlines and use only cellphones.
-That’s twice the rate from just five years ago, although the pace seems to have slowed down in recent years.
+That’s twice the rate from just five years ago, although the pace of dumping landlines seems to have slowed down in recent years.

-Experts believe the slight leveling off?
+Why the slight leveling off?
 Experts could only speculate.
-The lead researcher on the CDC report, Stephen Blumberg, said it could be people are holding onto their landlines because they’re part of an Internet and cable TV package.
+The lead researcher on the CDC report, Stephen Blumberg, said it could be people are holding onto their landlines because it is part of their Internet and cable TV package.
 Or it could mean that we’re hitting a ceiling for those people willing to completely abandon landlines, said John Palmer, a researcher at the Autonomous University in Barcelona, Spain, who was not involved in the report.